The Five Principles of Customer Experience

 It’s easy to get caught up in the day-to-day business of Customer Experience and app development as a whole and forget that we’re building things for actual human beings.
 So while this last point is a bit abstract, it’s one of the most important principles of Customer Experience, and, to be honest, of doing business as a whole.
 So what do we mean by “build for humans”?

 Perhaps the best way to think of it is to bring as much empathy to each and every portion of your project.
 Put yourself in your users’ place, imagine how they see your app and the changes you’d most like to see in that case.
+Try and identify pain points potential customers might experience—and how you might be able to solve or work around them.

 5. Keep Your Business Goals in Mind